ankur-gupta/ankur-gupta.github.io/_posts/2015-01-31-always-on-top-in-macos-yosemite.md

 Talk about being easy.

 I installed EasySIMBL and opened it.
-It turns out that Afloat was already listed as a plugin and is already enabled.
+It turns out that Afloat was already listed as a plugin and was already enabled.
 I checked the "Use SIMBL" checkbox and quit SIMBL, just like the instructions said.

 ![EasySIMBL window](/assets/easysimbl-window.png)